 - Miscanthus, or silvergrass, is a genus of African, Eurasian, and Pacific Island plants in the grass family, Poaceae, containing about 20 species.

-- Miscanthus species reported in the Philippines are Miscanthus floridulus, M. sinensis, and M. depauperatus.
+- Micanthus species reported in the Philippines are Micanthus floridulus, M. sinensis, and M. depauperatus.
 Micanthus floridulus and M. sinensis share similar folkloric medicinal and craft uses.

 - Etymology: the genus name Miscanthus derives from Greek word miskos meaning a 'stem', and anthos meaning 'flower' referring to the stalked spikelets.
-The specific epithet sinensis derives from Latin meaning 'from China'.
+The specific epithet floridulus derives from Latin floridus meaning 'flowery or blooming'.

 - Native to the Philippines.

-- Also native to Borneo, China, Hainan, Japan, Jawa, Kazan-retto, Korea, Laos, Maluku, Nansei-shoto, Ogasawara-shoto, Taiwan, Thailand, Vietnam, etc.
+- Also native to China, Cook Is., Fiji, Hainan, Japan, Jawa, Laos, Malaya, Maluku, Myanmar, Nansei-shoto, New Guinea, Samoa, Sulawesi, Sumatera, Taiwan, Vietnam, etc.

 - In East Kalimantan, shoots are eaten as vegetable.
 (1)